University Highlights Public

 Accommodation

-This is one of the few downsides of Dutch universities, as accommodation is notoriously hard to find and secure.
-The university will help you to a certain extent if you mention it in your application form, but it’s not like the UK or US system where the university actively provides accommodation on campus.
-So apply early!
-As this increases the chances of the university being able to successfully help you find accommodation.
-While there are lots of student accommodation companies in Amsterdam, competition is high, and many students find it easier to find private accommodation on their own as by law, students can stay in student housing for no more than a year.
-In most places, you’ll be sharing with a minimum of four people unless you find private accommodation, so one of the first things to decide is which type of accommodation you want to go for, then start looking in time!
+This is one of the few downsides of Dutch universities: accommodation is notoriously difficult to find and secure.
+The university will assist you up to a certain extent if you mention it on your application form, but it's not like the UK or US system where the university actively provides accommodation on campus.
+So, apply early!
+Doing so increases the chances of the university successfully helping you find accommodation.
+While there are many student accommodation companies in Amsterdam, competition is fierce.
+Many students find it easier to seek private accommodation on their own since, by law, students can stay in student housing for no more than a year.
+In most places, you'll share with at least four people unless you opt for private accommodation.
+So, one of the first decisions to make is which type of accommodation you prefer, then start your search promptly!

 Tips and advice from Dutch university students